 Find one that suits your needs: If you’re someone who uses it every day and can be prone to maskne (acne from face masks) a face mask that won’t rub too much on your face is vital.
 If you’re looking for a face mask for everyone in your family, there are face masks made especially for children.

 The CDC has also shared that many of the people who get the virus can be asymptomatic.
 We don’t know everything but it is suspected that these carriers can unknowingly pass on the virus in public places.
 If you’re struggling to find face masks, you can make your own with material found at home.
 Make your own DIY mask from a handkerchief or t-shirt.
-We’ve rounded up the best neck gaiters to use as an alternative.
+We’ve also rounded up the best neck gaiters to use as an alternative.